comodopines/practice-git/Exercises.md

-- How to check the version of git installed on your system?
+> Q. How to check the version of git installed on your system?
 <details><summary>Ans.</summary>
 <p>